zentechapps4200/InvoiceMaker-/roadmap.md

 and record keeping.

 **Business Day Payment Terms**
-Set due dates in working days instead of calendar days — so Net 30 always means 30 business days, weekends excluded.
+Set due dates in business days instead of calendar days — so Net 30 always means 30 business days, weekends excluded.

 **Additional Sorting Options for Completed Invoices**
 More ways to sort and filter your completed invoices so you can find what you need faster.